SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/OpenSearch_Database/OpenSearch_database.md

 # OpenSearch database

-If you choose not to use the recommended [Storage as a Service (STaaS)](xref:STaaS) setup but instead want to use a self-hosted dedicated clustered storage setup, once you have configured a Cassandra-compatible database service, you can complete your setup by installing a dedicated OpenSearch indexing database cluster.
-This setup is supported from DataMiner 10.3.0/10.3.3 onwards.
+If you choose self-hosted storage instead of the recommended [Storage as a Service (STaaS)](xref:STaaS) setup, OpenSearch is the recommended indexing database.
+This is supported from DataMiner 10.3.0/10.3.3 onwards.
+In earlier DataMiner versions, [Elasticsearch](xref:Elasticsearch_database) is used, but as Elasticsearch is only supported up to version 6.8, this is not recommended.

-Alternatives to the OpenSearch database are the the [Amazon OpenSearch Service](xref:Amazon_OpenSearch_Service) and [Elasticsearch database](xref:Elasticsearch_database).
-The latter is only supported up to Elasticsearch version 6.8 and is consequently not recommended.
+In a **dedicated clustered storage** setup, once you have configured a Cassandra-compatible database service, you need to set up the indexing database cluster to complete your setup.
+In a setup with **storage per DMA**, setting up an indexing database is not mandatory, but it is highly recommended, as otherwise you will not have access to several DataMiner features.

 For more information on how to **install an OpenSearch database**, see [Installing an OpenSearch database](xref:Installing_OpenSearch_database).